oracle-livelabs/security/data-safe/cli/cli.md

 ## Task 4: Create an SH file

-Create an SH file to hold all of your commands that you have in your local text file.
+Create an SH file and add all of the commands that you tested in the previous task.
 Be sure to use your own values for the variables.

 1. In Cloud Shell, open the vi editor and create a file called `example.sh`.